 - Condition the stems using hot water treatment.
-Make a fresh slant cut at the bottom then place them in about 2-3 inches of hot water for at least 1 hour.
-Doing this would allow the cut flowers to last for four to six days.
+Make a fresh slant cut at the bottom and place them in about 2-3 inches of warm water for at least 1 hour.
+This will allow the cut flowers to last for four to six days.

-- As with any other cut flower, remove any leaf that will fall below the water level in the vase.
+- As with any other cut flower, remove any leaves that will fall below the water level in the vase.

 - Keep the water in the vase clean by regularly changing it every two to three days.
-You may also add flower preservatives as you wish.
+You may also add flower preservatives.